 Our founder, me!

 Hello!
-My name is Rosie Russell and I am the founder and sole owner of Community Kinetics.
+My name is Rosie Russell and I am the founder of Community Kinetics.
 I am here to uplift the work of community and organizations, especially those supporting basic needs for our most vulnerable.
 My expertise is in sustainability, equity, engagement, and planning, so I like to ask the prying big-picture questions, like, what are you trying to sustain and how will you do it?

 In my work, I collect and analyze qualitative data (in response to questions like that), empower connections through social network mapping, co-design equitable stakeholder engagement methodologies, and build shared language across multi-disciplinary networks.